Pokémon: 1989–1995: Development of Red and Green

 After the game's initial development phase in 1990 and 1991, the staff "tinkered with it from time to time", as Sugimori put it.
-For instance, by October 1992, a large number of Pokemon had been designed, and a poll was held that month among all staff members to gauge the popularity of the different species.
-Several more such votes followed to determine collectively which Pokemon should be included.
-Still, development had mostly come to a halt until the summer of 1994, after the release of the platform game Pulseman, upon which Tajiri decided it was time to make a serious effort towards finishing Pocket Monsters.
+Still, development had mostly come to a halt until the summer of 1994, after the release of Pulseman, upon which Tajiri decided it was time to make a serious effort towards finishing Pocket Monsters.
 By this point, Game Freak's experience had grown considerably.
 Over the years, a number of new staff members had been added to the company.
 One of them was Atsuko Nishida, a graphic artist who created Pikachu, among others.
 Ishihara used his knowledge of card games to add more depth to the battle system, and among other things suggested Pokemon types.
 Ishihara also came up with the idea of the Pokedex, a portable encyclopedic device which players can use to keep track of the Pokemon they caught.
-Throughout the years, Tajiri had several conversations with Shigeru Miyamoto, Nintendo's top game designer who Tajiri described as a mentor figure.
-Although, in a 2018 retrospect, Miyamoto downplayed his role in advising Tajiri, and stated that his contributions to Pokemon were in fact limited.
-Miyamoto did, however, suggest the use of different colored cartridges for the game, in response to Tajiri's and Ishihara's musings about making each playthrough slightly different, as to 'individualize' the player's experience.
-According to Tajiri, "five or seven colors" were considered, but they eventually settled on two versions of the game: a Red version and a Green version.
+On the suggestion of Shigeru Miyamoto, it was decided to release two editions of the game: a Red version and a Green version.
 Otherwise identical, each had Pokemon not found in the other, encouraging players to socialize and trade to complete their collection.